DavidPuljiz/CV_portfolio.github.io/content/publication/bellalouna-2023638/index.md

   the application of an industrial metaverse approach based on VR for the design review of a pharmaceutical vial filling machine.
 tags:
+- Virtual Reality
 - Industrial Metaverse
-- Virtual Reality
+- Virtual Avatars
-- Avatar
 - Design Review
 links:
 - name: URL